jcollard/ChessAppDevlog/README.md

 ## The Plan

-Because the program accepts inputs from the keyboard and outputs text to the terminal, I thought it would be easy to "record" my inputs by writing them to a text file (`input.txt`) and store the programs output in another text file (`output.txt`).
+Because the program accepts inputs from the keyboard and output text to the terminal, I thought it would be easy to "record" my inputs by writing them to a text file (`input.txt`) and store the program's output in another text file (`output.txt`).

 With these two files, I would be able to feed any modified version of the